Indulge Yourself In This Keto Chocolate Pudding Recipe

 Once you’re about to let your pudding set inside the fridge, consider if you want to present it as a large pudding, family-style, or in individual cups.
 Individual desserts are always a bit fancier, especially if you get your hands on some pretty glassware.
 You can even serve it in wine glasses for an extra WOW factor.

 Since we’ve saved lots of calories by using low-carb sweeteners, you can treat yourself and your guests with a strawberries as a garnish.
 If you want to keep this strictly keto, a few mint leaves will look equally pretty.

 If you’re ready, let’s make some pudding.
 This is one of those treats you can give to yourself and your loved ones with a smile on your face.

-- In a bowl, whisk together cocoa powder, erythritol and xanthum gum, gradually start adding almond milk while stirring continuously until mixed together well.
+- In a bowl, whisk together cocoa powder, erythritol, xanthun gum and salt, gradually start adding milk and vanilla while stirring continuously until mixed together well.

 - Put a strainer over a saucepan and strain the solids from the solution.

-- Heat the saucepan with the solution on low to medium heat, add dark chocolate and heavy whipping cream, keep stirring continuously, add vanilla extract, stir again and take off the stove once it thickens enough.
+- Heat the saucepan with the solution on low to medium heat, add dark chocolate and heavy whipping cream, keep stirring continuously, stir again and take off the stove once it thickens enough.